azmhkr/templete_fortran-app/README.md

 - cmake version 3.21 or newer
 - fypp preprocesser

-You can install them by package manager (brew, conda, etc.)
+You can install them by package manager (brew, conda, etc.).

 The tested enviroments are
 - gfortran 12.2.0 (arm64)